 The gaseous halos of cosmic structures can be considered as giant extended atmospheres shaped by thermo/hydrodynamical processes – in analogy to Earth weather.
 During the gravitational collapse in the potential well of hierarchically forming dark matter structures, the primordial gas is shock heated up to 10^7 K forming the plasma halo filling galaxies (10s kpc), groups (100s kpc), and clusters (a few Mpc; aka intracluster, intragroup, circumgalactic/intrahalo medium – ICM, IGrM, CGM).
 Deep multiwavelength observations have revealed the ubiquitous presence of condensing warm ionized gas (UV/optical), neutral gas (IR/21cm), and cold molecular gas (radio) out of the hot halos.
 The top-down multiphase condensation cascade has opened up the gate for the understanding of long-standing problems, since the condensed phase is both the by-product of the cooling process and the main fuel for SMBH accretion.
-The right Figure encapsulates my research program tackling the ‘cosmic weather’ and related black hole feedback unification over different scales, physics, and wavelengths.

 1. Macro Feeding: Multiphase Condensation Cascade – Raining